just-jim/CDS/README.md

 Those SqsConsumerServices will be instantiated as IHostedServices in order to run in the background performing the polling.

-In order to avoid code duplication for the polling, a class (SqsPoller) will be instantiated by each SqsConsumerServices which will handle the polling for each queue and when it consumes a message it will make a callback to the belonging SqsConsumerService.
+In order to avoid code duplication for the polling, a class (SqsPoller) will be instantiated by each SqsConsumerServices which will handle the polling for each queue.
+When it consumes a message it will make a callback to the belonging SqsConsumerService.

-The aggregated data will be passed from the Infrastructure layer where the SqsConsumerServices belong, to the Application layer in order to be mapped to domain objects from the Domain layer and to be created and persisted in the database.
+The aggregated data will be passed from the Infrastructure layer where the SqsConsumerServices belong, to the Application layer in order to be mapped to domain entities and to be persisted in the database.

 When we receive an Asset from the AssetDomain, while the Application layer creates the object, it will reach out to the Briefing domain to collect the briefing metadata and persist it in parallel with the asset.